- Prayer and Worship

-Read the news release by Catholic Relief Services (CRS) and help donate to their efforts in response to the historic flooding in Kerala, India.
+Read the news release by Cardinal DiNardo in response to the attacks in Sri Lanka.

 Dear brothers and sisters: In a spirit of heartfelt pastoral concern for the Asian and Pacific people in our midst, we Catholic bishops of the United States write this statement to all Catholics and especially to our Asian and Pacific brothers and sisters to recognize and affirm with loving assurance their presence and prominence in the Lord's house.
 We pray that this pastoral statement will facilitate a fuller appreciation of their communities in our local churches and will encourage Asian and Pacific Catholics to take on active leadership roles in every level of church life.